MentorCoach is proud to announce the following exciting master class:

 9. Coach Certification

 This class provides 8 hours toward MentorCoach Certification as an elective for students meeting the class attendance requirement (See #12 below.)
-It can also provide 8 hours toward ICF Certification via an Accredited Coach Training Program such as MentorCoach or via the ICF Portfolio Approach.
+The 8 hours can also count toward ICF Certification via the ICF Portfolio Approach.
+And, most important, it provides 8 hours toward Positive Psychology Coaching Certification.

 10. ICF Coach Continuing Education

-This class is also approved for 8 CCEs (ICF Core Competencies) from the International Coach Federation for students meeting the class attendance requirement (See #12 below.)
+Live Class Attendance.
+This class is approved for 8 CCEs (ICF Core Competencies) from the International Coaching Federation for students meeting the class attendance requirement (see #13 below).
 There is a $20 fee for ICF CCEs.

-To receive credit for CEs, students must pay the CE fee and be present for 6.5 classes.
+To receive credit for CEs, students must pay the CE fee and be present for 6.5 of the 8 class hours.

 Note: The CE fee applies only if you are a Licensed Marriage and Family Therapist in California and need CEs from this organization.
 Otherwise, when you register, indicate that you do not need to pay the CE fee by choosing the “Base Unit Price with NO CE’s” registration option.